heutelbeck/sapl-policy-engine/pdp-extensions/geo-traccar/README.md

 Query:
 * "table": the name of the table
 * "geoColumn": the name of the column containing the geometries
-* "defaultCRS": if you dont have a SRID specified in the database you can set the coordinate reference system for the response (int Default is 4326 for WGS84, EPSG:4326); otherwise the one from the database is used
+* "defaultCRS": if you don't have a SRID specified in the database you can set the coordinate reference system for the response (int Default is 4326 for WGS84, EPSG:4326); otherwise the one from the database is used
 * "responseFormat": Possible values: "GEOJSON", "WKT", "GML", "KML" (default is "GEOJSON" which is reccomended as the GeoFunction-library needs GeoJson as parameters)
 * "where": a where clause in sql, optional
 * "columns": additional columns to select (Array, ["column_1", "column_2",..., "column_x"], optional